 1. What you believe about God alters how you act towards others.
 [I set out the focus statement early in the tradition of the African American sermon style.
 I state concisely what I intend to say.]
 We all have favorites.
-So, it's not that hard to suppose if someone who is not like us comes into our assemblies.
+So, it's not that hard to suppose if someone who is not like us comes into our assemblies that they are odd, different, and unacceptable.
 [I offer a contrapuntal.
 When people think about favorites, they normally think about good things.
 A contrapuntal begins with how people might normally think about a topic and then says, "I'm not talking about that.]
-2. Op ening of the Move: Now let us suppose an ill-clad person comes into our sanctuary and sits on the back pew Development of the Move through story, image, and argument.
-Closing of the Move: So, it's not that hard to suppose if someone who is not like us comes into our assemblies.
-[My opening line and my closing line are very similar.
-Yet, when I say the closing line, I have moved the audience to think about the topic differently.]
+2. Opening of the Move: Now let us suppose an ill-clad person comes into our sanctuary and sits on the back pew. ☐ Development of the Move through story, image, and argument.